-- Communication (Oral and Written Skills) Use language (oral and written) and non-verbal modes of communication appropriate to the audience and purpose. - Cognition (Reading Comprehension, Computational Skills, and Critical Thinking) Use critical thinking and computational skills to analyze, synthesize, and evaluate ideas and information. - Information Competency (Information Competency and Technological Literacy) Utilize research skills necessary to achieve educational, professional, and personal objectives. - Social Responsibility (Responsible Citizenship and Valuing Diversity) Demonstrate sensitivity to and respect for others and participate actively in group and civic decision making. - Personal and Professional Development (Employability and Confidence Building) Demonstrate self-management, maturity, and growth through practices that promote physical, mental, and emotional well-being.
+- Communication (Oral and Written Skills) Use language (oral and written) and non-verbal modes of communication appropriate to the audience and purpose. - Cognition (Reading Comprehension, Computational Skills, and Critical Thinking) Use critical thinking and computational skills to analyze, synthesize, and evaluate ideas and information. - Information Competency (Information Competency and Technological Literacy) Utilize research skills necessary to achieve educational, professional, and personal objectives.

+4. Social Responsibility (Responsible Citizenship and Valuing Diversity)

+Demonstrate sensitivity to and respect for others and participate actively in group and civic decision making.